-Trailer must be coupled to tow vehicle before loading trailer.

-2. Release deck latch pin to pivot trailer deck for loading.
+- Trailer must be couple to tow vehicle before unloading trailer. - 2.
+Release deck latch or pin to pivot trailer deck for loading

-Loading a pivoting-deck trailer before retracting the deck catch pin can crack the catch pin, which can cause loss of cargo or loss of control of the trailer.
-Death or serious injury may result.

-Before loading the trailer, retract the deck catch pin.

-If the deck catch pin becomes bent, do not straighten it.
-Replace the deck catch pin before towing the load.

-- Load the cargo on trailer with approximately 60% of the cargo in the front half of the trailer.
-Deck will pivot down into the driving position as the cargo is moved forward on the deck. - 4.
-Extend the deck catch pin into the deck to lock the deck into the driving position.
-Verify the catch engages the hole in the pivoting deck.
+- Loading a pivoting-deck trailer before retracting the deck latch or pin may crack or damage them, which can cause loss of cargo or loss of control of trailer.
+Death or serious injury may result. - Before loading the trailer release the deck latch or Pin. - If the deck latch or pin become bent or damaged, do not straighten them.
+Replace components before towing the load. - 3.
+Load the cargo on the trailer with approximately 60% of the cargo in the front half of the trailer.
+Deck will pivot down into the driving position as the cargo is moved forward on the deck - 4.
+Install the deck latch or pin into position to lock the deck into the driving position.
+Verify the deck latch or pin are engaged properly securing the deck.

-An unlocked pivoting deck can result in loss of cargo or loss of control of the trailer, which can result in death or serious injury.
+• An unlock everything that can result in loss of cargo or loss of control of trailer, which can result in death or serious injury.